H1 MATH TUITION

 H1 Mathematics provides students with a foundation in mathematics and statistics that will support their business or social sciences studies at the university.
 It is particularly appropriate for students without O Level Additional Mathematics because it offers an opportunity for them to learn important mathematical concepts and skills in algebra and calculus that were taught in Additional Mathematics.
 Students will also learn basic statistical methods that are necessary for studies in business and social sciences.

-AIMS OF H1 MATHS
+AIMS OF H1 MATH

 The aims of H1 Mathematics are to enable students to: